Advances and challenges in single-molecule electron transport: Key experimental results and their semi-quantitative understanding

 \subsection{Franck-Condon blockade}

-[2]{\langle #1 | #2 \rangle} Let us consider a molecule, weakly coupled to the electrodes, with $N$ electrons in its vibrational ground-state $\ket{N,0}$.
-Furthermore we also assume that the molecule is tuned near a charge-degeneracy point, so that this state is close in energy to the ground state with $N+1$ electrons, $\ket{N+1,0}$.
-If the electron-vibron coupling is strong, the nuclear coordinates of $\ket{N,0}$ differ greatly from the coordinates of the state $\ket{N+1,0}$, {\it i.e.}, the overlap $\braket{N+1,0}{N,0}$ is small.
-Consequently, the electric current is suppressed at low bias, even though charge-fluctuations are not strongly hindered by Coulomb repulsion.
-At finite bias it is possible to excite the vibrons of the $N+1$ state, $\ket{N+1,n}$.
-According to the Franck-Condon theory, the probabilities for these transitions are approximately proportional to the square of the overlap $|\braket{N,0}{N+1,n}|^2$ between the respective states.
-The overlaps can be expressed as,
+[2]{\langle #1 | #2 \rangle} We consider a molecule, weakly coupled to the electrodes, with $N$ electrons, in its vibrational ground-state $\ket{N,0}$.
+Furthermore, let the molecule be tuned near a charge-degeneracy point, so that $\ket{N,0}$ and $\ket{N+1,0}$ are nearly degenerate.
+If the electron-vibron coupling is strong, {\it i.e.}, the reorganization energy is large, then the overlap $\braket{N+1,0}{N,0}$ is small.
+Consequently, the low-bias current is suppressed even though charge-fluctuations are not strongly hindered by Coulomb repulsion.
+At larger bias it is possible to excite the vibrational states, $\ket{N+1,n}$.
+According to Franck-Condon theory, the transition probabilities are proportional to the overlap squared, $|\braket{N,0}{N+1,n}|^2$ with

-where on the right-hand side $\lambda$ denotes the dimensionless electron-vibron coupling.
-For strong coupling ($\lambda \gg 1$) the matrix element is exponentially small at $n=0$ and reaches a maximum for finite $n=n_\text{max}$.
-Thus, the transport is recovered at finite bias when the electrons have excess energy $eV$ large enough for exciting $\sim n_{\rm max}$ vibrons, see Fig.~\ref{fig:fcpar}.
+where $\lambda$ denotes the dimensionless electron-vibron coupling.
+For strong coupling ($\lambda \gg 1$) the matrix element is exponentially small at $n=0$, but reaches a maximum for finite $n=n_\text{max}$.
+Thus, transport is recovered at finite bias when the electrons have excess energy $eV$ large enough for exciting $\sim n_{\rm max}$ vibrons, see Fig.~\ref{fig:fcpar}.
 The unique properties of electronic transport in the Franck-Condon blockade (FCB) regime were analyzed theoretically in \textcite{Koch2005,Wegewijs2005,Leijnse2008,Kaat2005} and other works.

-Coulomb blockade (CB) can be seen as a consequence of conservation of energy in the sense that transition rates are suppressed due to large energy denominators.
-In contrast, FCB results from vanishing transition matrix elements.
-Thus, in a stark contrast to CB, FCB can not be lifted by tuning the gate voltage (see Fig.~\ref{fig:franckcondon}).
+Note, that FCB derives from the suppression of overlap matrix elements and hence can not be lifted by tuning the gate voltage (see Fig.~\ref{fig:franckcondon}), in a stark contrast to Coulomb blockade.
 This behavior has been taken as a hallmark in the experimental discovery of FCB.
 In the context of nanoscale devices, FCB was first observed in carbon nanotubes \cite{Leturcq2009}, where, quite remarkably, the blockade survives over several charge states $N$.
+A molecular FCB was first observed by \textcite{Burzuri2014} in a Fe$_4$ complex.